hyperledger-labs/splice/README.md

 The easiest way to how to use `SuppressingLogger` is by looking at existing usages of its methods.
 If you don't find an usage of a given method within the CN network repo, you can look for usages in the Canton repo.

-## Building and Running the Wallet and Splitwise Apps
+## Building and Running the Wallet and Splitwell Apps

-### Building the Wallet and Splitwise Frontend
+### Building the Wallet and Splitwell Frontend

 Run `sbt app-frontends/compile`, or the more general `sbt compile` to generate all auto-generated code required for the frontends
 (specifically, all ts code for our daml models and protobuf definitions), and build anything required for the frontends (e.g. install dependencies in `node_modules`).

-### Running the Wallet and Splitwise Frontend
+### Running the Wallet and Splitwell Frontend

 To test out the wallet frontend, you first need to start Canton and our own apps.
 Here we use the topology from our tests: